Chinmayanand appears before Lucknow court, next hearing on March 4

 Former Union minister Swami Chinmayanand, who is out on bail in a case in which he is accused of sexually abusing a law student, appeared before a special MP/MLA court here on Wednesday.
 Judge PK Rai fixed March 4 as the next date of hearing for the framing of charges.

 Chinmayanand, 72, was released from the Shahjahanpur district jail after the Allahabad High Court granted him bail.
-While granting him bail, the court also transferred Chinmayanand's trial from Shahjahanpur to Lucknow, taking note of the victim's apprehension that he could influence proceedings in his hometown.
+While granting him bail, Justice Rahul Chaturvedi also transferred Chinmayanand's trial from Shahjahanpur to Lucknow, taking note of the victim's apprehension that he could influence proceedings in his hometown.

+"The trial court will take up the case on a priority basis, preferably on a day-to- day basis and the trial will be concluded within one year," the high court had said.
+The bail order directed Chinmayanand to file an undertaking that he would not seek any adjournments and be present in the court.

+The court had also directed Lucknow's senior superintendent of police to depute a senior sub-inspector and armed constables for the security of the student and her family members during the trial period.
+Chinmayanand, whose trust runs the Shahjahanpur law college where the woman studied, was arrested on September 20 under Section 376-C of the IPC, a charge short of rape.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)